-Congratulations on completing your API integration in Circle’s sandbox.
+If you've completed your API integration in Circle’s sandbox, it's time to move your site into production.
 Because the code is largely the same between sandbox and production, moving into the production environment is a fairly straightforward process.
 Follow the steps below and take note of any additional information provided.

 - If you have any questions about the differences listed below, reach out to your Circle solutions engineer or our customer support team for more information.

-- Note that to obtain Production API keys, you need to apply for a Circle Account.
+- Note that to obtain Production API keys, you need to apply for a Circle Mint account.

 Take your sandbox code into the production environment.
 There are a couple ways to do this based on your needs: